Play Live Radio

 Coastal areas get up to 2" of rain, while some mountain areas end up with around 4".

-An unusually strong October storm made a big splash in the Tri-Counties, but is moving on from the region.
+An unusually strong October storm made a big splash in the Tri-Counties, but it is moving on from the region.

 Rainfall totals include Thousand Oaks 1.8”, Oxnard 1.2”, Ventura 1.1", Santa Barbara .76", Buellton 2.2”, Oceano 1.2”, and San Luis Obispo 1.5”.